Michigan Technological University

-Global Literacy: Students must become globally literate individuals that can analyze issues from multiple perspectives.
-Students will learn to become, not only accepting of diversity, but curious about it.
+Global Literacy: Students must become globally literate individuals who can analyze issues from multiple perspectives.
+They learn not only to accept diversity, but to be actively curious about it.
 Global literacy also pushes students to reflect upon their actions and how they affect the rest of humanity.

-Critical and Creative Thinking: Students will learn how to become critical and creative thinkers.
-As they develop their skills, students must actively contribute as both individuals and members of a group.
+Critical and Creative Thinking: Students learn how to become critical and creative thinkers.
+As they develop their skills, they must contribute actively both as individuals and as members of a group.

-Communication: The ability to effectively communicate is incredibly important, and it’s a skill students need to master in order to be successful.
-This USLG includes both oral and written communication, across multiple platforms.
+Communication: The ability to communicate effectively is incredibly important and crucial in success.
+Students are challenged to develop proficient skills in oral and written communication across multiple platforms.

-Technology: Students will learn how to use technology, as well as understand how society is affected by the industry.
+Technology: Students must learn how to use technology effectively as well as how to interpret the effects of technology on society.

 Computer Science: The Computer Science RLC is great for students interested in computers and related technology.
 Generally, students involved in this program are pursuing a major in Computer Science, Software Engineering, or Computer Systems Science.